Trichuriasis: Signs and symptoms

 Light infestations (<100 worms) frequently have no symptoms.
 Heavier infestations, especially in small children, can present gastrointestinal problems including abdominal pain and distension, bloody or mucus-filled diarrhea, and tenesmus (feeling of incomplete defecation, generally accompanied by involuntary straining).
-Mechanical damage to the intestinal mucosa may occur, as well as toxic or inflammatory damage to the intestines of the host.
+Mechanical damage to the intestinal mucosa, and toxic, or inflammatory damage to the host's intestines may occur.
 While appendicitis may be brought on by damage and edema of the adjacent tissue, if there are large numbers of worms or larvae present, it has been suggested that the embedding of the worms into the ileocecal region may also make the host susceptible to bacterial infection.
 A severe infection with high numbers of embedded worms in the rectum leads to edema, which can cause rectal prolapse, although this is typically only seen in small children.
-The prolapsed, inflamed and edematous rectal tissue may even show visible worms.
+The prolapsed, inflamed, and edematous rectal tissue may even show visible worms.

 Physical growth delay, weight loss, nutritional deficiencies, and anemia (due to long-standing blood loss) are also characteristic of infection, and these symptoms are more prevalent and severe in children.
-It does not commonly cause eosinophilia.
+It can cause eosinophilia but it is not common.

-Coinfection of T. trichiura with other parasites is common and with larger worm burdens can cause both exacerbation of dangerous trichuriasis symptoms such as massive gastrointestinal bleeding (shown to be especially dramatic with coinfection with Salmonella typhi) and exacerbation of symptoms and pathogenesis of the other parasitic infection (as is typical with coinfection with Schistosoma mansoni, in which higher worm burden and liver egg burden is common).
+Coinfection of T. trichiura with other parasites is common and with larger worm burdens can cause both exacerbations of dangerous trichuriasis symptoms such as massive gastrointestinal bleeding (shown to be especially dramatic with coinfection with Salmonella typhi) and exacerbation of symptoms and pathogenesis of the other parasitic infection (as is typical with coinfection with Schistosoma mansoni, in which higher worm burden and liver egg burden is common).
 Parasitic coinfection with HIV/AIDS, tuberculosis, and malaria is also common, especially in sub-Saharan Africa, and helminth coinfection adversely affects the natural history and progression of HIV/AIDS, tuberculosis, and malaria and can increase clinical malaria severity.
 In a study performed in Senegal, infections of soil-transmitted helminths like T. trichiura (as well as schistosome infections independently) showed enhanced risk and increased the incidence of malaria.

 Heavy infestations may have bloody diarrhea.
 Long-standing blood loss may lead to iron-deficiency anemia.
 Vitamin A deficiency may also result due to infection.